upenn-nets-2120/student-tests/example-autograder/README.md

 To setup the autograder, follow the following steps:

 1. You may start either with an existing autograder, or just copy everything from this directory (`example-autograder`).
 If you already have an existing grader, you don't need to copy the `run_autograder` and `setup.sh`.
 Instead, add on the single line of each of these to the end of your corresponding files.
-Note that you don't need to copy `sample-java-server`, as this is just a demonstration folder giving an example.
-If you want to copy this structure, as explained later, just rename it to `sample-server` and delete/overwrite the other `sample-server` folder.
+Note that you don't need to copy `example-java-server`, as this is just a demonstration folder giving an example.
+If you want to copy this structure, as explained later, just rename it to `sample-submission` and delete/overwrite the other `sample-submission` folder.

 2. In the `test-grader` folder, modify the `config.json` to match what you want.
 You can find a description of the variables below.
-It is important that you include the `assignmenTitle` field (and preferably it should match the Gradescope assignment title, but this isn't required and it should still work).
+It is important that you include the `assignmenTitle` field (and preferably it should match the Gradescope assignment title, but this isn't required and it should still work) (e.g. for Homework 1 Milestone 1 it might be `hw1_ms1`).

 3. Again, in the `test-grader` folder, add a `.env` file that includes 3 variables: